 Green cosmetics and vegan, organic or natural beauty - These are the differences between them and these ingredients are a no-go

-Vegan, organic, green ...
-More and more consumers are opting for cosmetic products which do not contain harmful ingredients.
-With the numerous names, however, they quickly reach the limits of understanding which products they can use with a clear conscience.
-The term green cosmetics, in particular, has recently played a major role in the beauty sphere and developed into a real trend.
-It is time to provide some clarification.
+Vegan, natural, organic, green ...
+More and more consumers rely on Cosmetic products without questionable ingredients.
+With the numerous names, however, you quickly reach the limits of understanding what you should actually use.
+In particular, the term Green cosmetics Has taken a huge role in the beauty sphere recently and is becoming a real trend.
+It is time to see things through.

 What is green cosmetics?

-Green cosmetics is not a protected term and therefore rather a question of interpretation.
-However, if you know what a "green diet" is, you can guess what that means for the beauty industry:
+Clean beauty is not a protected term and therefore more a question of interpretation.
+However, if you look at the "clean" Diet, you can guess what that means for the beauty industry:

 Nevertheless, consumers are often misled by greenwashing.
 The marketing departments of various companies are jumping on the new movement and wrongly attribute properties such as "green", "organic" or "natural" to all possible products.